Panchjanya/MemorizeGita/README.md

 An effort to memorize Gita.
 Suggestions are welcome from those who have done successfully.

 Devote 30 minutes a day.
 (You MUST) .

+**Note :** There are many great online resource for learning and uderstanding **Bhagvada Gita**.
+This is not to repeat it.
+This is just a personal note of all the verses from daily study in attempt to memorize Gita slokas.

 ---